 - Navigational.
 When the searcher intentionally goes to a specific website.

 Recognizing intent will allow you to improve keyword selection decisions and better serve your target audience.

-- How to Do Keyword Research in 2017 — This guide provides you a framework for conducting keyword research regardless of your goals, budget, or industry.
+- How to Do Keyword Research — This guide provides you a framework for conducting keyword research regardless of your goals, budget, or industry.

 - Keyword Research for SEO: The Definitive Guide — This comprehensive guide by Brian Dean shows you a number of strategies for finding keywords and determining intent for your target market.